How does this medication work? What will it do for me?

 Lung inflammation: Rarely, some people taking teriflunomide have experienced lung inflammation (interstitial lung disease), causing difficulty breathing.
 This complication can be serious and sometimes fatal.
 If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking teriflunomide, contact your doctor immediately.

-Vaccines: You should not receive live vaccines (e.g., yellow fever, BCG, cholera, typhoid, varicella) when you are taking teriflunomide.
+Vaccines: Live vaccines (e.g., yellow fever, BCG, cholera, typhoid, varicella) should not be given when you are taking teriflunomide.

 Pregnancy: This medication is likely to cause serious harm and birth defects to the unborn baby if it is taken by a pregnant mother.
 It is important that teriflunomide is not used during pregnancy or by women who may become pregnant.
 If you become pregnant while taking this medication, contact your doctor immediately.